bjarneh/jz/README.md

 # Java build tool

 This is a somewhat old project (12+ years now in 2024) but it can still be somewhat useful I think.
-It started out when I had a Java project that used [Maven][1] as its build tool.
-It took around **3 seconds** to compile the entire project on my laptop, but Maven used around **9 seconds** to report something like this:

-*"Nothing to compile - all classes are up to date"*.

-So the first version of this build tool was pretty much this:

-     javac -d obj -sourcepath src -cp $CLASSPATH $(find src -name '*.java')

-But it did evolve a bit, but not much from that first starting point.
 The main idea was to make a small build tool that was the direct opposite of Maven.

  * No configuration required
  * Be small (1 file), easy to include with projects